Gray, Light brown, Red, Black & tan

-Both of the Cairn Corgi’s parents are smaller dogs, which gives it a small and slightly long body with short to medium-long wiry fur.
-They can range in color from red, black, gray, tan, and in any combination of these colors.
+Both of the Cairn Corgi’s parents are smaller dogs, which gives it a tiny and slightly long body with short to medium-long wiry fur.
+They have a variety of colors, ranging from red, black, gray, tan, and any combination of these colors.

 Cairn Corgi Puppies – Before You Buy…

 Thanks to the heritage of the Cairn Terrier, the Cairn Corgi is a high energy dog.
 Their intelligence makes them easy to train, and they are, overall, a generally healthy dog.
 The Cairn Corgi is an amiable and social dog with most people but might be a little wary of other dogs.